pret/pokecrystal/docs/bugs_and_glitches.md

 ```

-## A Pokémon that fainted from Pursuit will have its old status condition when revived
+### A Pokémon that fainted from Pursuit will have its old status condition when revived

-*Fixing this bug will break compatibility with standard Pokémon Crystal for link battles.*

 ([Video](https://www.youtube.com/watch?v=tiRvw-Nb2ME))